-Education
+4) Education

 You must provide information on your highest level of education completed.
 To register, you must have one of the following:

+A post-secondary credential

+or

-- A minimum of two-years of post-secondary education, or - Experience as an active business owner-manager with 100% ownership of the business for at least three of the past five years.
-The 100% ownership of the business may be shared between you, your spouse or common-law partner, and/or your dependent child(ren).
+• Experience as an active business owner-manager with 100 per cent ownership of the business for at least three of the past five years.
+The 100 per cent ownership of the business may be shared between you, your spouse or common-law partner, and/or your dependent child(ren).
 The BC PNP uses IRCC's definition of a dependent child.